Materials-Consortia/OPTIMADE/optimade.rst

   - **Query**: MUST be a queryable property with support for all mandatory filter operators.
   - The strings are the chemical symbols, written as uppercase letter plus optional lowercase letters.
   - The order MUST be alphabetical.
+  - Note: This may not contain the "x" that is suggested in chemical_symbols for the :property:`species` property.

 - **Examples**: